Urban and Regional Planning (UP)

 Provides an integrated perspective and analytical framework for understanding urban transportation and land use policies.
 Emphasizes the interplay between the built environment and transportation by focusing on: fundamental travel demand theories; performance measures of urban transportation systems; impacts of transportation on land use and urban form; impacts of land use and urban form on travel patterns; congestion pricing; public transportation and active transportation; and transit oriented development (TOD).
 4 undergraduate hours.
 4 graduate hours.

 Focuses on the study of buildings, including their past and present uses, their place in the environment, and most importantly, how they can become more sustainable.
 Teaches students to think about and plan physical space from an energy-and climate-centric perspective.
 Uses climate mitigation and building energy systems-modeling techniques to analyze potential energy systems reductions and approaches to affect a building's carbon footprint.
+Same as LA 466.
 4 undergraduate hours.
 4 graduate hours.

 This seminar examines urban shrinkage--a phenomenon typically associated with population loss, but also characterized by obsolescence, disinvestment, and abandonment.
 While some cities thrive and struggle to house the global urban majority, other cities face the stark reality of shrinkage and decline.
 What should we do to envision and enact a viable future for our shrinking cities?
 This course will be taught as a seminar, using readings, student facilitated discussions, and lectures as a means for creating a shared understanding around urban shrinkage.
 Literature from Planning, Economics, Sociology, and other areas will contribute to discussions of the meaning of urban decline as a set of social, economic, and spatial phenomena.
 Some seminar sessions will be "lab" sessions, focused on developing your analytical skillset via qualitative and quantitative methods.
 4 undergraduate hours.
 4 graduate hours.
 Credit is not given for UP 470 if credit for UP 494-AG has been given.
 Prerequisite: Students must have at least a junior standing.